 City of Nome pays $750K settlement and apologizes to woman after police mishandled her 2017 rape case

-The city of Nome has settled a lawsuit with a former police dispatcher after officers mishandled her sexual assault report, her attorneys announced.
+The city of Nome has settled a lawsuit with a former police dispatcher after officers mishandled her sexual assault report, her attorneys announced today.

 In March 2017, Clarice “Bun” Hardy, an Iñupiaq woman, reported to the Nome Police Department that she’d been sexually assaulted.
 Lawyers for Hardy say the Nome Police Department took more than a year to investigate Hardy’s report.
 A year and a half after her report, her alleged assailant had not been charged.